JacksonAllan/CC/README.md

   )
   {
     // Out of memory, so abort.
-    // This requires cleaning up the keys, too, since they were not inserted and the map therefore
+    // This requires cleaning up the strings, too, since they were not inserted and the map therefore
     // did not take ownership of them. cleanup( &our_str_key );
     cleanup( &our_str_el );